Marist Ivy Street Invitational

 Losses for me: disrespect, sexist/racist/LGBTQ+phobic/literally any discriminatory comments or language, or violence.

-Interp: Only rule for me- SCREAMING DOES NOT EQUAL EMOTION!!
+Interp/Speech: Only rule for me- SCREAMING DOES NOT EQUAL EMOTION!!
 If you can show emotion without screaming, you did good.
 Now if it's a getting louder because the piece needs to show emphasis, sounds good.
+(Please have some movement, it makes it look better)

 I am a debate coach in Georgia.
 I also competed in LD and Policy out west.
 Take that for whatever you think it means.